Security

 Forward Headers

-When only https is available (i.e. no redirects from http configured in nginx), it is required to configure the RDepot API to use “forward headers”.
+When only HTTPS is available (i.e. no redirects from HTTP configured in nginx), it is required to configure the RDepot API to use “forward headers”.

 server: